Group schemes and local densities of ramified hermitian lattices in residue characteristic 2 Part I: Structure theorem for hermitian lattices and notations

 \subsection{Notations}

-Notations and definitions in this section are taken from \cite{C1}, \cite{GY} and \cite{J}. \begin{itemize} \item Let $F$ be a non-Archimedean local field with $A$ its ring of integers and $\kappa$ its residue field. \item Let $E$ be a ramified quadratic field extension of $F$ with $B$ its ring of integers and $\kappa$ its residue field. \item We fix 2 and $\pi$ as a uniformizing element of $A$ and $B$, respectively. \item Let $\sigma$ be the non-trivial element of the Galois group $\mathrm{Gal}(E/F)$. \item The lower ramification groups $G_i$'s of the Galois group $\mathrm{Gal}(E/F)$ satisfy one of the following:
+Notations and definitions in this section are taken from \cite{C1}, \cite{GY} and \cite{J}. \begin{itemize} \item Let $F$ be an unramified finite extension of $\mathbb{Q}_2$ with $A$ its ring of integers and $\kappa$ its residue field. \item Let $E$ be a ramified quadratic field extension of $F$ with $B$ its ring of integers. \item Let $\sigma$ be the non-trivial element of the Galois group $\mathrm{Gal}(E/F)$. \item The lower ramification groups $G_i$'s of the Galois group $\mathrm{Gal}(E/F)$ satisfy one of the following: